 COIN is a conscious investing start-up looking to better the world while disrupting the traditional investing ecosystem.
-COIN’s platform is a progressive web application that allows users to invest according their values by offering 8 social and environmentally-focused investment portfolios that have been designed make the maximum impact in each of their areas of focus.
+COIN’s platform is an application that allows users to invest according their values by offering 8 social and environmentally-focused investment portfolios that have been designed make the maximum impact in each of their areas of focus.
 After selecting their impact areas and funding their account, users can continue to access the app to watch their investment grow, set up automatic deposits, or engage with COIN's blog content.
 In addition to supporting the imperatives of the United Nations Sustainable Development Goals, COIN's mission is to empower a new generation of investors to engage in the stock market and become better-educated investors and consumers.

 What I did

 • User Experience

 • Product Strategy